U.S. Inflation Rate

 Inflation is a general increase in prices and a decrease in the purchasing power of money.
 It is measured as the rate of change in a basket of goods and services over time.
 A positive inflation rate means that the prices are rising, while a negative inflation rate means that the prices are falling.

-• This 3.5% inflation rate represents an increase compared to the previous period, which had an annual rate of 3.2%.
+- This 3.0% inflation rate represents a slight increase compared to the previous period, which had an annual rate of 2.9%.